Whole Farm Water

 Climate Change Adaptation for Farmers

 Through my PhD program at the University of Vermont, I worked with Vermont Agricultural Resilience in a Changing Climate Initiative (VAR), a transdisciplinary team of researchers and community members to explore what farmers can do to limit the risks they face because of climate change.
 I used qualitative methodology adapted from psychological and nursing disciplines to develop the Resilient Farmer Typology.
 Targeted outreach and education based on this typology will ultimately decrease programming costs and increase the impact of our collective efforts to protect land managers and communities from climate related risk.
-Find out more about VAR and the Agroecology and Rural Livelihoods Group on their website.
+Find out more about VAR and the Agroecology and Livelihoods Collaborative on their website.

 Farmers and Community Food Security